Download Careers360 App

 4. Refer to CAT RC Preparation Books

-Make sure to refer to relevant study material.
+Make sure to refer to the relevant study material.
 Go through your CAT notes and refer to CAT comprehension passage preparation books.
 Some recommended books are:

 • ‘How to Prepare for Verbal Ability and Reading Comprehension for CAT'- by Arun Sharma & Meenakshi Upadhyay